IQAndreas/github-issues-import/README.md

 If allowed by GitHub's policies, it may be a good idea to use a "neutral" account to import the issues and issue comments to avoid imported comments from getting mixed up with developer comments (example: [FlixelCommunityBot](https://github.com/FlixelCommunityBot?tab=activity)).

-Milestones and Labels attached to the issue will be imported and added to the target repo if they do not already exist there.
+Labels attached to the issue will be imported and added to the target repo if they do not already exist there.

+Any milestones attached to issues will simply be ignored and need to be added manually.
+This is because they have different issue IDs across repos (like imported issues do) which will cause problems in the target repo.
+Importing Milestones has been temporarily disabled until this has been fixed.